 What Causes the Seasons

-First, seasons are determined by the direction of Earth’s tilt in relation to the Sun and the angle of the Sun’s light as it strikes Earth.
+Our seasons change because of the direction of the Earth’s tilt in relation to its orbit around the Sun—and the angle of the Sun’s light as it strikes Earth.

 - At one end of the axis is the North Pole; at the other, the South Pole.